rays1024/Midterm-Project/README.md

   return np.array(mae_lk)
 ```

-Here we set the lower bound of the hyperparameter for tau value in Gaussian Kernel Regression to be 0.001 and upper bound to be 1.
+Here we set the lower bound of the hyperparameter for tau value in Quartic Kernel Regression to be 0.001 and upper bound to be 1.
 We used 20 particles and 20 iterations for the particle swarm optimization process.
 ```python
 x_max = np.array([1])
 x_min = np.array([0.001])